kaliatech/website-kaliatech/content/blogposts/2021/20210119-notes-research.md

 The downsides of Evernote:
  * The company's stability has come in to question in recent years.
  * Editor has always been buggy, usually around simple things in my experience. i.e. Soft returns in bulleted lists.
 Every major release I've been through with Evernote fixes some things while it breaks others.
- * The editor is WYSISYG only (sort-of... see notes below on v10)
+ * The editor is WYSISWYG only and has limited text commands for formatting (although has improved, see notes below on v10)
  * I would never trust Evernote with private information.
 Early versions were especially slack on security and privacy.
- * Export options are somewhat limited (especially in v10)
+ * Export options are somewhat limited.
+In current v10, only the .enex format is supported.
+(Text based XML.
+Easy to parse, but sometimes has uses strange formatting markup.)

 What started me looking at alternatives again was the v10 release.
 When first released, the performance on an iPad made it almost unuseable.
 It would take multiple seconds to load, frequently crashed, and a required few seconds just to start creating a blank new note.
 Many months later it has improved... somewhat.
 The v10 version is still quite slow on all my devices.
 I believe it uses Electron underneath, but that's not an excuse.
 Other Electron based apps do not have this overall sluggishness.
 I'm not really sure what they are doing that makes it so slow, and why they can't fix it.
 The fact that it took multiple months to make the iPad version somewhat useable again is concerning.
 It doesn't point to a technical dev team that knows what they are doing.
 Specifically, that there might be problems with the underlying architecture or tech choices.
 The UI is nice....but that's only half the app.